 Periodontal Disease & Your Overall Health

-Treating Periodontal Disease can significantly reduce the risks for heart disease, stroke, Alzheimer’s disease, arthritis, cancer and diabetes.
+Treating periodontal disease (gum disease) can significantly reduce the risks for heart disease, stroke, Alzheimer’s disease, arthritis, cancer and diabetes.

-Periodontal disease is an inflammation of the gums and bone that surround your teeth.
-The American Academy of Periodontology (AAP) estimates that 3 out of 4 Americans are affected by periodontal disease, ranging from mild gingivitis to more severe periodontitis.
+Periodontal disease is an inflammation of the gums (swollen gums) and bone that surround your teeth.
+The American Academy of Periodontology (AAP) estimates that 3 out of 4 Americans are affected by gum disease, ranging from mild gingivitis to more severe periodontitis.

 Numerous other diseases are also caused by inflammations of some kind.
 Studies have shown that periodontal disease has a direct link to other inflammation-based diseases such as:

 - Heart disease and Stroke: As per the current recommendation by cardiologists and periodontists, Periodontal disease is now a known risk factor for heart disease.
 The other known risk factors for heart disease are, high cholesterol levels, hypertension, smoking, obesity, diabetes.
 In fact studies have shown that people with periodontal disease are twice as likely to suffer from heart disease as those without.*